 A flat or matte finish for ceiling paint is popular and will absorb light also hiding any blemishes or defects in the surface of the ceiling.

-Eggshell is also a popular choice, it has a slight sheen which will absorb most light and still conceal imperfections.
+Eggshell is also a popular choice, it has a slight sheen which will absorb most light and still conceal imperfections with no need to more paint.

 Satin finishes still have low sheen, but are more reflective than eggshell.